bingeli1212/nitrile-preview/doc/DOC-diagram.md

   "save:<string>" and "load:<string>" where <string> expresses
   a string.

++ set nodeid <integer>

+  Set the "nodeid" to an integer greater or equal to 0.
+This integer will be used as the name of a new node if autonodeid-style option is set to 1, and the this integer is automatically incremented by 1 after it has been assigned to a node as its node name.

 The 'refx', 'refy', and 'refs' parameters can be set at any point during a drawing.
 It can be compared to a "transform" of a SVG operation.
 In this case, all drawings will be scaled and/or